What is GDPR

 What is European Charter of Fundamental Rights?

-Before we understand what GDPR is, we need to know that the European Union guarantees same fundamental data protection to all residents of EU – be they be interacting with websites located in the European Union or websites outside of EU.
+Before we understand what GDPR is, we need to know that the European Union guarantees the same fundamental data protection to all residents of EU – be they be interacting with websites located in the European Union or websites outside of EU.

 GDPR is EU General Data Protection Regulation.
 The R in GDPR also stands for Reforms in some cases as it brings in tweaks to existing laws on data protection to better protect EU citizens.
 And the EUCFR really means that the protection of data of citizens of EU should be the same across the world.
-So, if you think that your business is located outside EU and the law doesn’t apply to you, you are wrong.
-You too have to comply with EU’s GDPR.
+So, if you think your business is outside EU and the law doesn’t apply to you, you are wrong.
+You too have to comply with the EU’s GDPR.
 We will talk about GDPR compliance in a while.

 The GDPR was adopted in EU Parliament with a good majority in May 2016.
 This was supposed to be implemented by May 25, 2018.
 That means webmasters and online business owners were given two years to comply with the GDPR.
 That was when they started rolling out emails and popups saying their privacy policies were updated.

 According to EU Charter of Fundamental Rights, Directive 2016/680, the GDPR can be summed up as follows:

 The directive (GDPR) protects (EU) citizens’ fundamental right to data protection whenever personal data is used by criminal law enforcement authorities.
 It will in particular ensure that the personal data of victims, witnesses, and suspects of crime are duly protected and will facilitate cross-border cooperation in the fight against crime and terrorism